A Transformation Agenda

 We become comfortable with the status quo and resistant to change.
 Ruben Puentedura’s in his discussion of the SAMR model describes stages of change as Enhancement: Substitution to Augmentation and Transformation: Modification to Redefinition.
 His context is change driven by technology, the realm I spend most of my time in.
 However, I think the model can apply to and guide thinking about change in general.
 Jordan Tinney, soon to be Superintendent for Surrey Schools writes about this here in a recent post.

 I recently read (audio book) Onward by Howard Schultz CEO for Starbucks Coffee Company (good book review here).
 Those that know me personally will not be surprised I read this given my affinity to Starbuck coffee… But seriously, what a great story of survival and change for an amazing and very large company.
 You should read the book.
 Howard had to fairly quickly ‘right the ship’ call Starbucks as it was veering of course by the year 2006 and then the global financial meltdown hit.
 He developed a very focused approach to reinventing Starbucks, he called the ‘plan’ his Transformational Agenda (I hope he doesn’t mind me titling my blog the same).
-He imageshares a story of a global leadership conference held in New Orleans and the 1000s of Starbucks partners investing collectively many 1000s of hours in cleaning up, painting, planting trees, etc. all paid for by Starbucks and partner volunteer hours.
+He shares a story of a global leadership conference held in New Orleans and the 1000s of Starbucks partners investing collectively many 1000s of hours in cleaning up, painting, planting trees, etc. all paid for by Starbucks and partner volunteer hours.
 He talks about personal visits to Kenya to meet with small farm coffee growers to learn about their needs and to help them be the best they can be at producing quality coffee.
 He and other partners began supplying some cows to families in response to their needs.
 The cows are now reproducing and expanding their reach to meet the needs of other village families.
 Remarkably, Starbucks is the only company (to my knowledge) that provides dental and medical benefits to all their employees (including part timers).

 A key piece to the Starbucks story is how important it is to invest in your people (he calls them ‘partners’), to be relentlessly focused on your customers wants and needs, and to strive for specific experiences and quality.
 I think we can learn a lot from Howard as we lead and implement change in our own roles and organizations.
 A key part of my role as CIO is to choose and advocate for the ‘right’ technologies to ‘transform our learning and work’.
-This is no easy Questions signpost in the skyfeat.
+This is no easy feat.
 I recall a meeting early in my current role with a key stakeholder where they suggested that a way to do this is to ‘win the hearts and minds of teachers’.
 I agree and this will be key to our ‘transformational agenda’.
 It is important to be clear about why your organization exists, how you will support transformation, and what you will do to accomplish this.
 I’ve previously written some brief thoughts on this here.

 Those of you serving as leaders of IT organizations must read The Quantum Age of IT.
 This is what Toronto School Board CTO Peter Singh said to me last month – I read the book.
 Our IT organizations will either be transformed by us or for us.
 IT as we’ve grown to know and love, is changing rapidly.
 The author starts out early by saying “IT as we know it is dead” (Kindle Location 221).
 “This is not your normal, run-of-the-mill change.
 This is big.
 This is game-changing.
 This is not a flavor of the month.”
 (Locations 250-251)